zrthxn/secretllm/02-attention/task-description.md

 ### Exercise 2
 # Attention for Timeseries Prediction

-This time we will learn how to implement attention and how it can improve prediction of time-series data.
+This time we will learn prediction of time-series data and we will show you how to implement attention and how it can be used for this application.

 - [Attention for Timeseries Prediction](#attention-for-timeseries-prediction)
   - [HPC Quickstart](#hpc-quickstart)